wtkooa/imagine/README.md

 C++ Version: C++11
 GLSL Version: 450 *See note below...

-OpenGL 4.5 - *Note: You can change the GLSL code manually to accommodate earlier OpenGL/GLSL versions.
-In the near future, the software will be able to detect some video card settings and act accordingly.
+OpenGL 4.5 - *Note: So far, the project should still support OpenGL 3.0, but it may not in the future.
+The Engine checks the locally supported GLSL version and uses an appropriate shader program (currently v.
+450 or 130).
 https://www.opengl.org/

 OpenGL Mathematics v.
 0.9.7.2-1 or higher